 Cellulose popularity today over fiberglass is because studies suggest that because of its density, cellulose is better at protecting a building from fire damage than is fiberglass.

-Cellulose insulation has the highest recycled content of any popular insulation type installed today.
+Cellulose insulation has the highest recycled content of any popular blown-in insulation type installed today.

 Blown: cellulose is installed into new and existing buildings.